robhshu/LiteUI/README.md

 ## XML

-Interfaces can created using XML serialization‎ like so:
+Interfaces can be represented using XML like so:

 ```